judekanjamala/RelRL/README.md

 This repository contains the sources for a new version of WhyRel.
 The previous version was used to evaluate a rich set case studies.
-It performed checks related to encapsulation, generated obligations related to relational contracts, and permitted the use of pure functions in specifications.
+It performed checks related to encapsulation, generated obligations related to relational contracts (the ACompat condition described in the paper), and permitted the use of pure functions in specifications.
 The current version, _under active development_, is a reimplementation intended to be used for experimenting with encodings and adding additional features.

+The current version does not yet implement the Encap and ACompat checks but these will be added soon.

 ## Documentation